Anson Street

 How Life Works Here

 Anson Street is located in Cannock Chase, near Rugeley, Staffordshire.
 Crime is a significant concern, with 643 incidents recorded in 12 months — well above the national average.
-Violence and sexual offences dominates reports.
+Violence and sexual offences dominate reports.
 271 violent offences were recorded (42% of total).
-This level of crime reflects a high-footfall transit area rather than a typical residential street.
+This level of crime reflects a high-footfall transport hub rather than a typical residential street.
 Daily amenities are excellent, with 6 facilities within walking distance, including clothes (1), fast_food (1), and hairdresser (1).
-The nearest transport stop is 37m away (bus).
-Rail links may require a connecting journey.
+The closest is Rugeley Kebab House (fast food, 49m).
+Transport connections are strong, with rail and bus links nearby.
+The nearest stop (Police Station) is 37m away.
 The median property price is £223,500, with strong growth of 32% over five years.
 Based on 15 transactions recorded since 2014.
 Rented accommodation predominates, with smaller households typical of singles or couples.
-There are 6 schools within 2 km, 5 rated Good or Outstanding by Ofsted.
-Primary schools are nearby, though secondary options may require travel.
-However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
+This is not a family-friendly location.
+Despite schools being within 2 km, the high crime, noise and transport-oriented environment make it unsuitable for raising children.
 The area sits within Flood Zone 2 (river flooding), indicating medium flood risk.
 It is worth checking the Environment Agency flood map for current details.
-This street may particularly suit property investors.
+This street may particularly suit young professionals.
 Market indicators suggest an upward trend.
-Overall, this street scores 45 out of 100 for liveability, above the district average.
-Note that the composite score masks a serious safety concern that may outweigh other strengths for many residents.
+This is a transport hub, not a residential neighbourhood.
+Functionality scores 57/100 (excellent access and transport), but liveability scores only 43/100.
+The extreme footfall, crime, and urban intensity make it unsuitable for settled living.
+It may work for short-term rentals, corporate lets, or professionals who prioritise location above all else — but for most people looking for a home, this is not the right street.

 Nearby Services (5 km)